wp-plugins/woocommerce-delivery-notes/readme.txt

 5. Go and manage your orders - good luck with sales :)

 **Please note:** You must run WordPress 3.3 or higher and WooCommerce 1.4 or higher in order tun this plugin.
 This is due to changes in WooCommerc v1.4+!

+**Own translation/wording:** For custom and update-secure language files please upload them to `/wp-content/languages/woocommerce-delivery-notes/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
+Also, complete custom English wording is possible with that, just use a language file like `woocommerce-delivery-notes-en_US.mo/.po` to achieve that (for creating one see the tools on "Other Notes").

 == Frequently Asked Questions ==